Questions and answers

 What are the age limits for mammograms?

 If your patients are 35 or older and have not had a mammogram in the past 11 months, they’re eligible for a mammogram.
-Patients can get their screening mammogram through Desert Radiology for no copay.
+Patients can get their screening mammogram through an in-network free-standing radiology provider for no copay.

 What if my patient becomes totally disabled?